autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 ## What is Meta-repository?

-A meta-repository is a repository that manages multiple repositories, and Autoware is one of them.
+A meta-repository is a repository that manages multiple repositories, and [Autoware](https://github.com/autowarefoundation/autoware) is one of them.
 It serves as a centralized control point for referencing, configuring, and versioning other repositories.

-By using Ansible and vcs, you can automatically set up your Autoware.
+By using Ansible and VCS, you can automatically set up your Autoware.
 `autoware.repos` file manages the configuration of multiple repositories.

-Note: vcs stands for Version Control System, such as Git or Subversion.
+Note: VCS stands for Version Control System, such as Git or Subversion.

 ## How to create and customize your autoware meta-repository